Diets

 What is Intermittent Fasting?

-When it comes to intermittent fasting, there is no one-size-fits-all approach.
-However, the most common method is to fast for 16 hours and eat for 8 hours.
-This means that you would not eat anything from 8 pm until noon the next day.
+Intermittent fasting does not have a universal way of doing it and it varies from person to person.
+Nevertheless, the most popular technique is to fast for 16 hours and eat for 8 hours.
+Hence, you would not be eating anything from 8 pm until noon on the next day.

 If you’re struggling with sleep issues, intermittent fasting may be worth a try.
 Just be sure to consult with your doctor before starting any new dietary or fitness regimen.